Our board

 Director for The District Nurses (TAS), Resthaven (SA) and Uniting (NSW)

-Prior to joining MCT, Jackie held several senior executive roles in the public and private health sectors and the not-for- profit aged and disability sectors in the UK, Germany and Australia, including Anglicare SA, South Australia Health and Guys & St Thomas’ NHS Trust London.
+Jackie is an experienced health and aged care executive and non-executive director, having worked, having worked in human services for over 35 years, formerly in the role of CEO Masonic Care Tasmania.
+Her previous experience includes several senior executive roles in the public and private health sectors and the not-for-profit aged and disability sectors in the UK, Germany and Australia, including Anglicare SA, South Australia Health and Guys & St Thomas’ NHS Trust London.

-Jackie is a Nurse by background, holds an MBA and is a Graduate of the Australian Institute of Company Directors.
+Jackie is a nurse by background, holds an MBA and is a Graduate of the Australian Institute of Company Directors.

 Dr Linda Mellors